toliva/ConnectivityContent/cookies/01-cookies.md

 You can set or amend your web browser controls to accept or refuse cookies whenever you like, but please remember if you do choose to reject cookies, your access to some of the functionality and areas of our website may be restricted.

 Most advertising networks offer you a way to opt out of targeted and online behavioural advertising.
-If you'd like to find out more information on how to opt out visit Your Online Choices website or the Your Online Choices website.
+If you'd like to find out more information on how to opt out visit [Your Online Choices](http://youronlinechoices.eu/) website.

 [back to top](#expedia-group-cookie-policy)

 ## 5. Online Behavioral Advertising Cookies

-Expedia Group adheres to the European Interactive Digital Advertising Alliance (“EDAA”) Principles.
-For more information about the EDAA, you can visit the EDAA website.
-If you wish to make a query or complaint about our use of online behavioural advertising cookies, please use the details listed in the “How to contact us” section below.
+Expedia Group adheres to the European Interactive Digital Advertising Alliance ("EDAA") Principles.
+For more information about the EDAA, you can visit the [EDAA website](https://www.edaa.eu/edaa-for-users/).
+If you wish to make a query or complaint about our use of online behavioural advertising cookies, please use the details listed in the "How to contact us" section below.

-For more information on what information is collected and how it is used, please see the Privacy Policy.
+For more information on what information is collected and how it is used, please see the [Privacy Policy](/privacy).

 Expedia Group does not process sensitive personal data for the online behavioural advertising purposes.
 We do not target anyone under the age of 16 on our website in general, nor for online behavioural advertising purposes.